skellis46/slipbox/the body in the Anthropocene.md

 - attempt to do a little dance here -- to introduce some research while attempting to reach out beyond my solipsism to attempt to understand how that research might be useful to you.
 That this writing is not _about_ this particular research project (called [[children of the soil - short description of film]])
 - get the project out of the way: a short photo essay as part of the writing -- perhaps 6 images occupying a single page? (in a grid) -- perhaps even with some of the graphic novel texts
 - or perhaps large (non-human body) images sprinkled throughout?
+- see Rawlence's Treeline for broad understanding of what it means to be an entity in an ecosystem and being restored to "that inherited role"[@rawlence-2022-treeline p.215] -- [[Rawlence - The Treeline#^1445bb]] and also Strand on not being able to manage an ecosystem in [[collapse is generative]]

+I will start with a theft.
+Actually, two thefts.
+The first is from the Finnish Nigerian journalist Minna Salami's simple suggestion of the value in having an image to hang an idea from [@lawson-2022-other p.151].
+The second is from the American artist and writer Sophie Strand who describes ecological storytelling as "held between the ripe and the rot" [@ducann-2022-my p.83] (from _As You Like It_).
+I think it's a useful image to imagine all practice-research as being held between the ripe and the rot.

 ## the body and par (potted history?)